badging/diversity-and-inclusion/README.md

 2. A pull request is opened to provide the details indicated in the respective template:
    - [Event](https://github.com/badging/event-diversity-and-inclusion/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
    - [Project](https://github.com/badging/project-diversity-and-inclusion/blob/master/.github/PULL_REQUEST_TEMPLATE.md)

-This is the repository that houses documentation related to the Diversity & Inclusion Badging Project

 ## Goal